There’s a few dates you’ll never forget.

 We were both shocked, and for the same reason.
 Nobody

-communicated to me.
+communicated with me.
 I was literally a couple miles from the

 For sure, getting traded is a part of life as a professional